Easy Homemade Potato Salad

 This dish features tender baby potatoes and chopped eggs, blended together with a creamy mayonnaise dressing enhanced by a splash of white vinegar and a sprinkle of green onions.
 Perfect for serving at barbecues or as a cool side for picnics, it's best prepared with potatoes and eggs cooled to room temperature for a smooth, rich consistency.
 A final garnish of green onions provides a fresh bite and color.
 For larger gatherings, the quantities can be doubled, and leftovers always taste even better the next day.
 Convenient to make ahead and simple to assemble, this is a timeless, crowd-pleasing addition to summer tables.

 Une assiette de salade de papas facile à faire.
-Pin
+Save

 Une assiette de salade de papas facile à faire. | savorieswithtyla.com